 “Oestrogen is a neurotransmitter,” she says, “which stimulates serotonin [the ‘happy hormone’] production.
 It also contributes to neuromuscular control.”

 Progesterone is the other main female hormone, and it is secreted by the corpus luteum (formed by the follicle after ovulation) during the second half of the menstrual cycle.
-Its main purpose is to ready the body for pregnancy, causing the uterus lining to thicken.
+Its primary purpose is to ready the body for pregnancy, causing the uterus lining to thicken.

 Dr Keay stresses that it’s impossible to pinpoint where the problem areas are likely to arise during the menstrual cycle because it varies so much from person to person.
 “If you’re going to have problems in your cycle it could be at any time; during the bleed or ovulation, or slightly more commonly during the luteal phase”, she explains.
 “This can be due to the rise in body temperature, and some people may be too hot to get a good night’s sleep.”